Lumina-Den/mine_lumina/README.md

-# CraftRealm - Minecraft Landing Page
+# Lumina Hub - Minecraft Landing Page

 A professional, responsive landing page for a Minecraft server built with React and Tailwind CSS.